vistadataproject/documents/python/readme.md

 [rv-qna-vam.xls](https://github.com/vistadataproject/documents/blob/master/python/rv-qna-vam.xls)

-All questions and responses need to be extracted from the spreadsheet and translated to a strucutured YAML file, with full fidelity of all information preserved.
+All questions and responses need to be extracted from the spreadsheet and translated to a strucutured YAML file, with full fidelity of all information preserved per the proposed data structures below.